-Proposals for new development shall be designed to encourage sustainable modes of travel and will be required to facilitate the needs of the following user hierarchy:
+Proposals for new development shall be designed to encourage sustainable modes of travel and demonstrate how links have been utilised to encourage connectivity.
+Proposals will be required to facilitate the needs of the following user hierarchy:

-- a. pedestrians
+- pedestrians a.

-- b. cyclists
+- cyclists b.

-- c. public transport
+- public transport C.

-- d. private vehicles
+- private vehicles d.